lucabaldini/pisameet/docs/files.rst

+.. _program:

 Program Description
 ===================

-``pisameet`` is entirely driven through an excel configuration file, and this section describes the structure of the configuration file.
+``pisameet`` is entirely driven through an excel configuration file, and this section describes its structure.

 Main Configuration File